 As I noted in my article on the Doctor Cocktail, the Kronan Swedish Punsch seems to be the only product available in the US right now.
-You can make it yourself if you have the time: SavoyStomp provides a recipe, and David Wondrich’s tale-filled Punch: the Delights (and Dangers) of the Flowing Bowl (2010) provides another.
+You can make it yourself if you have the time: David Wondrich’s tale-filled Punch: the Delights (and Dangers) of the Flowing Bowl (2010) provides a recipe.

 So that is the Diki-Diki: a silly name, a ludicrous back story, and a delicious and sophisticated cocktail.
 I guarantee that it does not taste like anything you’ve had before, but it is one you’ll come back to regularly.